samartzidis/magicstick.io/README.md

 [![magicstick-logo](docs/magicstick-logo.png)](https://github.com/samartzidis/magicstick.io)
-###### Apple Keyboard USB Adapter for PC
+###### Apple Keyboard USB Adapter

 # About

-magicstick.io is a USB stick adapter for connecting any Apple keyboard (Magic 1, Magic 2 or the older Apple Wireless) to a PC, providing the correct keymap translation.
+**magicstick.io** is a zero-hassle USB stick adapter for connecting Apple keyboards (Magic 1, Magic 2 or the older Apple Wireless) to PCs, game consoles, smart TVs, etc. providing the correct keymap translation.

 That is, you get a working _Delete_, _Ctrl_, _Page Up/Down_, _Print Screen_, Multimedia keys etc. You also get dual connection modes, wired and Bluetooth.
 All modern versions of Windows (since Windows 95 OSR2) and Linux are supported.
-Although most recent Linux distros already support Apple keyboard devices natively.
 Additionally, any device that accepts conventional USB keyboards should work with it, such as game consoles or smart TVs.

 |                                  |                          |                                   |
 |----------------------------------|--------------------------|-----------------------------------|